-Advice for youth and community workers
+Advice for inpatient mental health workers

-When you are working with children and youth
+When you are working with children and youth consider the advice below.

 Child development refers to children’s growth and development across physical, mental, emotional and social domains.
 Children develop through the relationships they have with their caregivers, particularly in the early years.

 If parenting is affected by mental illness or other stresses there can be developmental impacts.
 Conversely, if a child has developmental or behavioural delays or a disability, a parent’s mental health can also be impacted.

 You can assess child development through a combination of asking questions of the child, their caregivers and through observation.
 If developmental concerns are identified, support families to access an appropriate service for assessment.

 See the information below on child developmental stages.

 An important protective factor for children is having access to other supportive adults who they can go to when they have concerns or when their parent is unwell and they are in need of extra support.